fluent-plugins-nursery/fluent-plugin-measure_time/README.md

 * tag

     The output tag name.
-Default is `measure`
+Default is `measure_time`

 * hook (required)

-    Specify the method to hook.
-You can also explicitly specify the class name like `Fluent::ForwardOutput.on_message`.
+    Specify the method to measure time.
-    (EXCUSE: Fluentd treats strings after # as a comment, so the form like `Fluent::ForwardInput#on_message` could not be used)

 ## ChangeLog